DevLUp-Inc/Website-Content/events.md

 Game Dev Club Club is a newly founded collective of game dev clubs from over 70 universities, including DevLUp's own branches!
 GDCC will be hosting a game jam early August.

-_Also, yes the name.
+_Also, yes, the name.
 It's a club for game dev clubs._

 Website: https://gamedevclubclub.com/